-The top floor of the tower is without decoration which might detract from the beautiful panoramic views of the Grand Canyon.
+The observation area on the top floor of the tower is without decoration which might detract from the beautiful panoramic views of the Grand Canyon.

 The Watchtower stands today, partly as a monument to Ms. Colter’s careful attention to detail, her enchantment with the southwest, and her commitment to the cultural preservation.

 Perched on the edge of Grand Canyon, a surprising stone tower celebrates ancient mysteries of the Southwest.
 The Desert View Watchtower is a monument to a time, a place and a people.
 Discover what inspired architect Mary Colter to build the Watchtower in 1932.